 What Is a Bench Vise?

-A bench vise is a piece of mechanical equipment used to fix an object in place, ready to be worked on.
-Bench vises are built with two parallel jaws that lock a piece of wood or metal sheet, so it cannot move.
+A bench vise, also known as a woodworking vise, is a piece of mechanical equipment used to fix an object in place, ready to be worked on.
+Woodworking vises are built with two parallel jaws that lock a piece of wood or metal sheet, so it cannot move.
 You are most likely to find these apparatuses in a carpenter’s workshop or a garage or factory.

 Which Type of Bench Vise Do I Need?

 There are lots of different bench vises for different workplace environments.
-For example, plumbers will use a pipe bench vise that features specially-designed jaws to hold pipes.
+For example, plumbers will use a pipe bench vise that features specially-designed jaws to hold PVC or metal pipes.
 These are available with chains or yoke.

 There are also metalworking and woodworking bench vises (usually heavy- or medium-duty) that have their own applications relating to those specific industries – although some woodworking vises can be used in metalwork as well.

 How Can You Stay Safe When Using a Bench Vise?

 Obviously, worker safety is of paramount importance when using a woodworking vise.
 If you plan to buy one, you will do well if you follow certain procedures to ensure you do not harm yourself in the process.